-In addition to the existing risk management framework, we have established an internal Committee to provide oversight to the IFRS 9 impairment process.
-The Committee is comprised of senior representatives from Finance, Risk Management and Economics and will be responsible for reviewing and approving key inputs and assumptions used in our expected credit loss estimates.
-It also assesses the appropriateness of the overall allowance results to be included in our financial statements.
+In addition to the existing risk management framework, the Group has established an internal Committee to provide oversight to the IFRS 9 impairment process.
+The Committee is comprised of senior representatives from Finance, Risk Management and Economics and will be responsible for reviewing and approving key inputs and assumptions used in the Group expected credit loss estimates.
+It also assesses the appropriateness of the overall allowance results to be included in the Group financial statements.